6 Steps for Building the Perfect Pie Crust

 What’s the key to a perfect pie…the crust or the filling?
 When it comes to judging the ideal slice, the deciding vote often hinges on the crust.
 Is it light, flaky, and buttery?
 Does it hold up well to the filling?

 Here at the CIA, we make more than 2,000 pounds of pie dough every year in the Apple Pie Bakery Café at our Hyde Park, NY campus—so you could say that we know our dough!
-Just follow these seven steps and you too can build a perfect pie crust.
+Just follow these six steps and you too can build a perfect pie crust.

 #1—Cut the fat into the flour